 Might it be possible to negotiate a list of desiderata that all modernist defenders of the Enlightenment might stand behind.
 Something that John McCain and William F. Buckley and George Will might sign, alongside John Kerry, Gary Wills and Al Gore?

-I've scribbled my own draft-in-progress for one such imaginary group -- an Alliance for the Modern World.
+I've scribbled my own draft-in-progress for one such imaginary group an Alliance for a Modern World.
 Look it over if you like, but its purpose is not to serve as a model, only an example.

 These are agenda items meant to increase accountability and confidence, ensure open debate, express some fidelity to science, enhance the electoral process, and generally show faith that the American people can rise up in both awareness and sovereign authority, helping their nation to deserve and remain trusted with leadership during an era of change.

-THE MEDIA: There are already signs.
-Satellite radio may burgeon, along with media carried over the internet, to break the lock that a few corporations have achieved on radio and broadcast TV, across much of America, especially rural regions.
+The Media Expansion Has Begun: There are already signs satellite radio may burgeon, along with media carried over the internet, and break the lock that a few corporations have achieved on radio and broadcast TV, across much of America, especially rural regions.
 There is also talk of money coming in from some of the "satiable" class of billionaires who want to see the American populace given a wide choice of eclectic information, not only right-wing rant radio.

 This battle is worth fighting, but it will be hard and very expensive.
 Certainly out of my league.

-SISTER COMMUNITIES: Look at those red/blue maps yet again.
-Now consider this.
-Ohio's tilt in favor of Bush -- notwithstanding the likely cheating -- might have gone otherwise if just a few of the paler "red" counties had swung a tad more blue.
+Sister Communities are Ripe for Change: Look at those red/blue maps yet again.
+Now consider this: Ohio's tilt in favor of Bush — notwithstanding the likely cheating — might have gone otherwise if just a few of the paler "red" counties had swung a tad more blue.
 Might there be a way to get that to happen by using people-to-people contact?

-Consider picking a few politically important communities in important counties, in vital swing states.
+Consider picking a few communities in politically-important counties in vital swing states.
 Now suppose you go in and find a hundred or so families in those counties who appear eventempered, moderate, friendly and outgoing.
 Core Republican voters, but not damn-all-Democrats haters, either.

 Now suppose we divide Manhattan Island and pair each square city block with a rural Ohio town in a sister communities program.
 The deal is simple.
 People in each place may apply to do a house-apartment swap for a week.